misterrodg/KenwoodComm/README.md

 ### Control Commands

-Any command that expects `NONE` for parameters will ignore anything beyond the command itself.
+Any command that expects only `NONE` for its parameter will ignore anything beyond the command itself.

 - `AI`: Parameters `ON` or `OFF`.
 - `AT`: Parameters `NONE`.
 - `DI`: Parameters `NONE`.
+- `DS`: Parameters `ON`, `OFF`, or `NONE`.
 - `DN`: Parameters `NONE`.
 - `UP`: Parameters `NONE`.

 At the moment, using any other available commands will display `Command "XX" Not Implemented.`, where `XX` is the command.
-Using any command outside of the available list will display `Invalid Command.`.
+Using any command outside of the available list will display `Invalid Command`.
 No data is sent via the planned serial connection.